 Simple extractions remove a tooth above the gum line and leave the root.
 This procedure is used for a tooth damaged or decayed beyond dental repair.
-On the other hand, surgical extraction removes the entire tooth and root.
+Surgical extraction removes the entire tooth and root.
 Most people are familiar with surgical extractions.
 We use it to remove wisdom teeth and impacted teeth.
-This procedure is used when a patient does not have enough room in their mouth to fit the extra teeth.
+This procedure is used when patients do not have enough room in their mouth to fit the extra teeth.

-When having a tooth extraction at Promenade Dental Care, we will do everything in our power to make the process as painless as possible.
+When we do a tooth extraction, we will do everything possible to make it painless.
 Dr. Bao offers sedation techniques like nitrous oxide and oral conscious sedation.
 These drugs help you remain comfortable and calm for the procedure.
 Contact our office to schedule an examination so we can help you restore your oral health.

-Dr. Bao looks for the best option for teeth that have been broken or damaged from decay.
+Dr. Bao looks for the best option for broken or decay-damaged teeth.
 He will first try to repair it with a crown, dental bonding, or a filling.
 As a last resort for teeth too damaged, the tooth will need to be extracted.
 This prevents the damage from spreading.
 The procedure is also required to preserve the health of the remaining teeth.
 The most common reason for an extraction is when a tooth is crowding other teeth.
-Most of us have their third molars or wisdom teeth removed around the ages of 17 – 21.
+Most of us have our third molars or wisdom teeth removed around the ages of 17 – 21.
 We do teeth extraction on children when baby teeth are not falling out.
 This leaves room for permanent teeth trying to come out.
 People getting braces may also need a tooth extraction, so the rest of their teeth can be aligned.

 TEETH EXTRACTION PROCESS